 As previously discussed, potential impacts to the desert tortoise, including the species' critical habitat, were fully analyzed in the Biological Assessment that was prepared in support of the Proposed Action (see Appendix A).
-The USMC has completed consultation with the USFWS under section 7 of the Endangered Species Act (Appendix A).
+The USMC is consulting with the USFWS under section 7 of the Endangered Species Act.
 Potential impacts to the desert tortoise from the Proposed Action at the CMAGR would include incidental injury or death due to training activities from military vehicles (during both establishment of the training support areas and operations), MV-22 landings, and ordnance use; loss of habitat from grading and/or training activities; noise and dust impacts from training operations; and alteration of habitat over time.

-However, implementation of the CMs listed in Section 2.5, and adherence to CMs provided in the amendment to the 1996 BO for the Proposed Action (Appendix A) would reduce potential impacts to the desert tortoise.
+However, implementation of the CMs listed in Section 2.5 would reduce potential impacts to the desert tortoise.

 Other special status plant and wildlife species at the CMAGR (Table 3.3-1) may be impacted by the Proposed Action.
 However, no special status species have populations that are restricted to the CMAGR action area or adjacent lands.
 There are no known special status plant species populations in the action area.
 Potential impacts from grading, maintenance, and training activities to individual special status plants and wildlife would be identical to those described above for plant communities and wildlife.
 Special status wildlife species would be able to transit the proposed training support areas at the CMAGR post-grading/maintenance and normal life behaviors would not be impacted.
 In addition, training activities at the proposed training support areas would only occur minimally throughout the year and would largely be left unimpacted.
-Implementation of the CMs listed in Section 2.5 would reduce potential impacts to biological resources at the CMAGR.
+Implementation of the CMs listed in Section 2.5 would reduce potential impacts to all species at the CMAGR.
 Therefore, there would be no significant impact to special status species at the CMAGR under the Proposed Action.